Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Comprehensive HR solutions: Does the PEO offer customizable benefits packages, risk and compliance services, and dedicated HR Managers?

-• Level of customer support: Does the PEO rely on support ticket systems and automated phone trees, or do they have a dedicated customer service model including in-house experts that can help resolve issues same-day?
+• Level of customer support: Does the PEO rely on support ticket systems and automated phone trees, or do they have a dedicated customer service model including in-house experts that can resolve issues the same day?

-• Recruiting capabilities: Does the PEO provide recruiting services, and if so, is there a fee for them?
-(Most PEOs charge for this if they offer it, but ExtensisHR provides complimentary recruiting services!).
+• Recruiting capabilities: Does the PEO provide recruiting services, and if so, is there an associated fee?
+(While most PEOs charge for recruiting support, ExtensisHR includes these services in its PEO solution at no additional cost.)

 • Employee development offerings: To drive success, PEOs should have an on-demand knowledge base, give guidance on mentorship programs, and offer optional services like access to industry-leading employee engagement and performance platforms, such as 15Five.